John Purnell Chatham: Biography

 Chatham was born July 2, 1872, in Worcester County, Maryland and after entering the US Navy, Chatham was sent to China to fight in the Boxer Rebellion.

-He died October 3, 1914, and is buried in Parsons Cemetery in Salisbury, Maryland.
+At the time of his death, Chatham was an engineer at Jackson Brothers Company's mills.
+He died from suicide by gun on October 3, 1914, at the mill in Salisbury, Maryland.
+He is buried in Parsons Cemetery in Salisbury.